 Our stalwart and faithful guardian of the peace, on being apprised of the strange and dread-creating arrival, came on the scene and at once proceeded to secure the individual, whose presence among us caused such a universal panic.

-He was secured after some trouble and duly consigned to one of the iron-barred cells of our “lock-up,” till correct information be obtained of his character and intents.
+He was secured after some trouble and duly consigned to one of the iron-barred cells of our “lock-up,” till correct information could be obtained of his character and intents.

 Saundersfoot is stirred to its depths, and speculation is rife as to the contents of the black bag, and the dire uses they might have been put to but for the brave conduct of our Sergeant.